Build up Rapid OGC® Web Services

 - Flexible configuration.
-Arbitrary GML application schemas can be mapped to very complex database structures.
+Application Schemas can be mapped to complex database structures.

 - Support for 3-D geometry.

-- Flexibly configurable post-processing for deriving other output encodings from GML, such as CSV, KML or Atom (usually based on XSLT) and Shapefile (e.g. employing GDAL).
+- Flexibly configurable post-processing for deriving other output encodings from GML (WFS/WMS), such as CSV, KML or Atom (usually based on XSLT) and Shapefile (e.g. employing GDAL).

 - Support for arbitrary character encodings.

-- XtraServer can be deployed on Windows and Linux platforms.
+- XtraServer can be deployed on various Linux platforms.